praveenande84/Target-Interview/03 Theory/01 Client/05 React JS/ReactJS.md

 ##### Unmounting Phase
 In this phase, the component instance is removed from the DOM.
 1. __componentWillUnmount()__
- - The `componentWillUnmount()` is invoked immediately before a component is unmounted and destroyed.
+ - The `componentWillUnmount()` is invoked immediately before a component is unmounted or destroyed.
 All the cleanup activities are performed in this method.
- - __Examples__: Canceling network requests, cleaning up any subscriptions, etc.
+ - __Examples__: Canceling network requests, ... etc.

 </details>